 - Tightness in the chest that gets worse quickly

-- The pale or blue colour of the lips, nails, or skin
+- Pale or blue colour on the lips, nails, or skin

 - Anxiety or panic

-If you are having a severe asthma attack, it is important to seek medical help immediately.
-Asthma attacks can be very dangerous, and can even be fatal.
-There is no cure for asthma, but it can be managed with medication and by avoiding triggers.
+If you have a severe asthma attack, it is vital to seek medical help immediately.
+Asthma attacks can be very dangerous and can even be fatal.
+There is no cure for asthma, but it can be managed by medication and avoiding triggers.